Conejo Valley Open Space Areas

 Approximately one third of the area of Thousand Oaks, in California’s Conejo Valley, has been designated as permanent open space.
 This provides room for native plants and animals to thrive, and vast areas for open space enthusiasts to enjoy.
-We have 150 miles of trails, the vast majority of which are open to all non-motorized users.
+We have over 170 miles of trails, the vast majority of which are open to all non-motorized users.

 Dos Vientos Open Space Trails The City of Thousand Oaks acquired the Dos Vientos open space through the Dos Vientos Ranch housing development approval process in the late 1990’s.
 The development is surrounded by open space containing trails that have many access points in the neighborhoods.

 The Conejo Canyons Open Space (aka “Western Plateau”) is a visually spectacular area that is rich with natural resources and several miles of multi-purpose trails.
 Located in the northwest portion of the City, this 1430 acre area was recognized as a community treasure in the 1970s and preserved as permanent open space after a 40-year effort by local residents and government agencies.